ZoomTen/sfcwsplash/README.md

 ## Applying it to your ROM hack

 Okay, first you have to have your modified Sonic 1/2/3K disassembly ready.

+Download this by clicking on the big green **Code** button, then Download ZIP.

+Extract the SFCW_Intro folder from this archive into your project folder.

 Then follow these steps depending on which disassembly you have:

 * [Sonic 1 Hivebrain](#sonic-1-hivebrain)
 * [Sonic 1 HG](#sonic-1-hg)